eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 docker start -i metasploitable2
 ```

-You should now be able to do the labs without virtual machines on M1 and M2 macs.

 ## How to copy image files to and from Kali

 During the labs you will need to copy image files to and from the Kali Linux container.